Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 4. Mumford covers of branched above at most three points

-The edge emanating from $v_0$ in the other direction is stabilized by ${\bf Z}_{n_+}$.
-For the stabilizer of the first neighbouring vertex $v'$ of $v$ on $T_0$ in the other direction for which $N_{v'} \neq N_v$, by (2.7) and (2.9) there are three possibilities: (a) $N_{v'}={\bf Z}_{n_+}$; (b) $N_{v'}=B(t',n_+)$ for $q+1 | p^{t'}-1,t'>0$ or (c) $N_{v'}=P?L(2,q)$.
-In case (b) and (c), the subsequent neighbouring vertices of $v'$ in $T_0$ can be dealt with as above, {\sl i.e.,} their stabilizers form an increasing stabilizing chain of Borel groups.
-This leads in the end to the prescribed form of $N$.
+From (2.7) and (2.9 iv), we see that the edge emanating from $v_0$ in the other direction is stabilized by ${\bf Z}_{n_+}$.
+For the stabilizer of the first neighbouring vertex $v'$ of $v$ on $T_0$ in the other direction for which $N_{v'} \neq N_v$, by (2.7) and (2.9) there are three possibilities:

+(A1) $N_{v'}={\bf Z}_{n_+}$; If all further vertices in the direction of $v'$ have a cyclic stabilizer, they must all be equal by (4.2), and hence we are in case (A1).

+(A2-A5) On the other hand, should one of those further vertices, say, $v"$, have a larger stabilizer, then we can first of all assume that $v"=v'$.
+Furthermore, if $p>3$, $N_{v'}$ can only be either (a) $N_{v'}=B(t',n_+)$ (with $q+1 | p^{t'}-1,t'>0$ by (4.2)) or (b) $N_{v'}=P(2,q)$ (with the same $q$ by (4.3)).
+Indeed, no other case from (2.9) can occur (dihedral or classical), because each time, lemma (3.4) applies to $N_{v'}$, leading to an extra (third) end $M(\gamma')$ (in the notations of (3.4)) emanating from $v'$ in $T_0$, and thus contradicting (3.5).

+With only these two possibilities at hand, the subsequent neighbouring vertices of $v"$ in $T_0$ can be dealt with as above, {\sl i.e.,} their stabilizers form an increasing stabilizing chain of Borel groups.
+This leads in the end to the prescribed form of $N$, which is (A2) in case (a) if $t_1>t$ and (A4) in case (a) if$t_1=t$; (A3) in case (b) if $t_1>t$ and (A5) in case (b) if $t_1=t$. \vv